-Joan joined a weekly Authentic Movement group led by Diana Levy in 1990 and immediately fell in love with it.
-In 1992-93 she completed a year-long training with Zoe and has been teaching Authentic Movement ever since.
-She has studied since 1995 with Janet Adler in annual 5-day group retreats.
+Joan joined a weekly Authentic Movement group led by Diana Levy in 1990 and immediately fell in love with the practice.
+In 1992-93 she completed a year-long training with Zoe Avstreih and has been teaching ever since.
+She has studied from 1995-2018 with Janet Adler in annual 5-day group retreats, where she participated-under Janet's leadership-in the unfolding and development of the Discipline of Authentic Movement into its current form.
 She is a faculty member of Circles of Four.

-With Annie Geissinger and Paula Sager, Joan is a founding coeditor of A Moving Journal, the only international publication devoted to writings and art relating to Authentic Movement.
+With Annie Geissinger and Paula Sager, Joan is a founding coeditor of A Moving Journal, an international publication devoted to writings and art relating to Authentic Movement, published from 1994-2006.

-Joan teaches Authentic Movement individually, in small groups, and in special workshops and retreats in her barn in rural Seekonk, Massachusetts, just outside Providence, Rhode Island.
+Joan teaches the Discipline of Authentic Movement individually, in small groups, and in special workshops and retreats in her barn in rural Seekonk, Massachusetts, just outside Providence, Rhode Island.